veasey/bible-reader-app/NOTES.md

 There is not order to these todos

-- [ ] Styling
-   - [x] have One Main Menu, with another "bar" for bible navigation beneath
-   - [ ] Add dropdown animation . transition
-   - [x] have results underneath all that.
-   - [ ] mobile styling
-   - [ ] further colour and style
 - [ ] About / Contact Page (link to this github repo)
       - [x] Add About Page
       - [ ] write content